all

 Day 4 HVAR (Vrboska) - PELJEŠAC (Lovište) 35NM

 Lovište is a small seaside town located in a cove near the western tip of the Pelješac peninsula.
-It is renowned as a wine region producing some of the finest red wines in Croatia.
+It is renowned as a wine region producing some of Croatia's finest red wines.

 The area of Lovište Bay encompasses approximately 4 km of coastline, featuring numerous bays suitable for anchorage and natural beaches.
 Lovište is one of the favorite sailing destinations in the South Adriatic, thanks to its natural beauty, unique gastronomic offerings, and tranquil atmosphere.